Appealing a WSIB decision

 Time limits for appealing a WSIB decision

 There are strict time limits for appealing all WSIB decisions.
-You have 30 days from the decision date to appeal WR/return to work, re-employment, and WT/labour market re-entry decisions, and six months from the decision date to appeal any other decisions, including employer account decisions, to an ARO.
+You have 30 days from the decision date to appeal WR/return to work, re-employment, and WT/labour market re-entry decisions, and six months from the decision date to appeal any other decisions including NAICS classification and other employer account decisions, to an ARO.

 If the appeal period is missed, you may have lost your right to appeal as an extension to appeal is granted only on very limited grounds.
 You should still file an appeal as quickly as possible, and contact the OEA for advice.